At Medical Center Plus Joint and Spine Center we do one thing: we help people overcome joint, spine, and arthritis pain.

 Foot & Ankle Pain

 The foot and ankle are highly specialized structures that absorb the weight of the body and enable us to move.
 Experts estimate that the force and pressure on your feet when walking can be up to two times your body weight.
 This pressure can increase with more vigorous movements such as running and jumping.
 With so much pressure on your feet and ankles, they undergo a lot of wear and tear throughout your life and are highly susceptible to injury and trauma.
-At Medical Center Plus we often use cutting edge therapy, including Shock Wave Therapy, to address foot and ankle pain.
+At Medical Center Plus Joint and Spine Center we often use cutting edge therapy, including Shock Wave Therapy, to address foot and ankle pain.

 Sciatica is characterized by pain in the lower back that radiates down one or both legs.
 The pain is described as dull, achy, sharp, like “pins and needles” or similar to electric shocks.
 Other symptoms associated with sciatica include burning, numbness and tingling sensations.
 Sciatic nerve pain varies in intensity from mild to severe, and frequency may range from occasional to constant.
 The onset is generally gradual and not necessarily associated with a previous event.
 Sciatica is also known as radiating or referred pain and may sometimes be confused with neuropathy.
-At Medical Center Plus we have a double board-certified neurologist on staff and we can correctly diagnose nerve related issues.
+At Medical Center Plus Joint and Spine Center we have a double board-certified neurologist on staff and we can correctly diagnose nerve related issues.

 Neuropathy is a medical condition caused by damaged nerve cells and often associated with autoimmune diseases, infections, diabetes, tumors, or hereditary conditions.
 Peripheral neuropathy currently affects over 20 million people in the United States with symptoms ranging from tingling or burning pain and nausea to muscle spasms, difficulty moving your arms or legs, or muscle atrophy.
-At Medical Center Plus we use cutting edge ECST technology to treat neuropathy and our patients enjoy a very high rate of success with neuropathy reversal.
+At Medical Center Plus Joint and Spine Center we use cutting edge ECST technology to treat neuropathy and our patients enjoy a very high rate of success with neuropathy reversal.